 obvious than his debts to Erroll Garner and Ahmad Jamal, whose hit recording of

 to sum up everything that Garland would later go on to explore.
 Davis

-All of the listed trio sessions feature the same virtues: deftly fingered left-hand runs over bouncy rhythms, coupled with block-chord phrasing which colored melodies in such a way that Garland saw no need to depart from them.
+All of the listed trio sessions feature the same virtues: deftly fingered right-hand runs over bouncy rhythms, coupled with block-chord phrasing which colored melodies in such a way that Garland saw no need to depart from them.
 Medium-up-tempo treatments alternate with stately ballads, and Chambers and

 are unfailingly swinging, if often